khiajohnson/SpiCE-Corpus/docs/research.md

 [Johnson, K. A.](https://www.khiajohnson.com/), [Babel, M.](https://linguistics.ubc.ca/profile/molly-babel/), Fong, I., & Yiu, N. (2020).
 SpiCE: A New Open-Access Corpus of Conversational Bilingual Speech in Cantonese and English.
 Proceedings of The 12th Language Resources and Evaluation Conference, 4089–4095. <https://www.aclweb.org/anthology/2020.lrec-1.503>.
 ```

-⚠️ And please be patient, this page won't be updated *particularly* frequently.
+⚠️ Please be patient, this page won't be updated *particularly* frequently ⚠️